-The Community Legal Centres Australia (CLCs Australia) website describes Community Legal Centres (CLCs) as:
+The Community Legal Centres Australia websitedescribes community legal centres (CLCs) as:

 …independent, not for profit, community-based organisations that provide a range of services to everyday people, including people experiencing discrimination and disadvantage.